Not Your Keys, Not Your Coins: Unpriced Credit Risk in Cryptocurrency

 Cryptocurrency exchanges play a key role in the cryptocurrency ecosystem, serving not only as central marketplaces for buyers and sellers to trade, but also as custodians for their customers’ cryptocurrency holdings.
 Exchanges, however, are thinly regulated for safety-and-soundness and face major insolvency risks from their own proprietary investments and hacking.
 This Article considers what would happen to customers’ custodial holdings if a cryptocurrency exchange in the United States were to fail.

 Any custodial relationships can potentially be characterized as a debtor-creditor relationship between the custodian and customer, rather than an entrustment or bailment of property.
 U.S. law gives substantial protection to the custodial holdings of securities, commodities, or cash deposits by securities or commodities brokers or banks.
 No such regime exist, however, for custodial holdings of cryptocurrencies.
-Instead, bankruptcy courts are likely to deem the custodial holdings to be property of the bankrupt exchange, rather than of its customers.
-The customers would merely be general unsecured creditors of the exchange, entitled only to a pro rata distribution of the exchange’s residual assets after any secured or priority creditors had been repaid.
+Instead, bankruptcy courts might well deem the custodial holdings to be property of the bankrupt exchange, rather than of its customers.
+If so, the customers would merely be general unsecured creditors of the exchange, entitled only to a pro rata distribution of the exchange’s residual assets after any secured or priority creditors had been repaid.
+And, even if the holdings were ultimately deemed property of the customers, however, the customers would still experience extended disruption to their access to their holdings.

 Cryptocurrencies are designed to address a problem of transactional credit risk—the possibility of “double spending.”
 The lesson here is the credit risk can arise not just from active transacting in cryptocurrency, but also from passive holding of cryptocurrency.
 Because this passive holding risk turns on technical details of bankruptcy and commercial law, it is unlikely to be understood, much less priced, by most market participants.
 The result is a moral hazard in which exchanges are incentivized to engage in even riskier behavior because they capture all of the rewards, while the costs are externalized on their customers.